10 helpful tips for your own online security.

 An external IP address, or public IP address, is used across the Internet to locate computer systems and devices.

-Tips for searching the web, which will come in handy when looking up names and locations.
+Tips and tricks for searching the web, which will come in handy when looking up names and locations.

 Before we continue, I would like to offer an insight into the most normal scam types that you may run the risk of facing.